 Lastly, Rick Simpson Oil is produced from THC-rich cannabis, whereas CBD oil is produced from hemp.

-Who Should Use Rick Simpson Oil?
+Who Should Use Rick Simpson/ FECO Oil?

 Over the years, many people have shared their incredible healing stories after using cannabis oil.
 Due to THC’s beneficial effect on the mind and body, Rick Simpson Oil has become increasingly popular among cancer patients.